syl20bnr/spacemacs-elpa-mirror/melpa/related-readme.txt

  /path/to/source/foo.c
  /path/to/doc/foo.org

 Would be grouped together (their names reduce to "foo").
 Supposing you have dozens of opened buffers, and are working in "foo.h", Related helps you to cycle across "foo" buffers :

-Cycle "forward" with "C-t" :
+Cycle "forward" with "C-x <up>" :

  foo.h -> foo.c -> foo.org
     ^                 |
     +-----------------+

-And cycle "backward" with "C-S-t" :
+And cycle "backward" with ""C-x <down>" :

  foo.h <- foo.c <- foo.org
     |                 ^